Zynorthis/Bluestone/README.md

 Bluestone has a robust login system built with the authentication services from the [Firebase](https://firebase.google.com) cloud infrastructure.
 This allows for a secure and fast experience for all users.

-Bluestone is composed of primarily two main functioning pieces, Cards and Calendars.
+Bluestone is composed primarily of two main functioning pieces, Cards and Calendars.
-Cards are the essential building blocks used to organize data and information neat and cleanly.
+Cards are the essential building blocks used to organize and keep track of the simple stuff.
+All sort of data and information can be tracked neatly and cleanly at your fingertips.
 You can add:
  - Sticky Notes
  - Bullet Point List
  - Checkbox Style List